serverless/post-scheduler/README.md

 While not the end of the world, it was an inconvenience for our content team needing to be awake super early to manually click a button.

-I thought to myself, there has got to be a better way... a better **serverless** way.
+So I thought to myself...
+There has got to be a better way... a better **serverless** way.

 ## Introducing the post-scheduler